The Rise of Eating Disorders in Men

-As a therapist I am seeing an increasing number of men who feel they need to be ‘perfect’ – and I don’t feel it is a coincidence that it has recently been reported more and more men are experiencing eating disorders.
+As a therapist I am seeing an increasing number of men who feel they need to be ‘perfect’ – and I don’t feel it is a coincidence that more and more men are experiencing eating disorders.

 Self-image has become more important for men in a way it has long been for women.
 The ‘gym culture’ is thriving and a significant portion of men in the media spotlight, from advertising to acting, are often seen as trim with muscular physiques.